dmar-bonn/ipp-rl/README.md

 # Adaptive Informative Path Planning Using Deep Reinforcement Learning for UAV-based Active Sensing

-Aerial robots are increasingly being utilized for a wide range of environmental monitoring and exploration tasks.
+Aerial robots are increasingly being utilized for environmental monitoring and exploration.
 However, a key challenge is efficiently planning paths to maximize the information value of acquired data as an initially unknown environment is explored.
-To address this, we propose a new approach for informative path planning (IPP) based on deep reinforcement learning (RL).
-Bridging the gap between recent advances in RL and robotic applications, our method combines Monte Carlo tree search (MCTS) with an offline-learned neural network predicting informative sensing actions.
-We introduce several components making our approach applicable for robotic tasks with continuous high-dimensional state spaces and large action spaces.
-By deploying the trained network during a mission, our method enables sample-efficient online replanning on physi- cal platforms with limited computational resources.
-Evaluations using synthetic data show that our approach performs on par with existing information-gathering methods while reducing runtime by a factor of 8-10, and we validate its performance using real-world surface temperature data from a crop field.
+To address this, we propose a new approach for informative path planning based on deep reinforcement learning (RL).
+Combining recent advances in RL and robotic applications, our method combines tree search with an offline-learned neural network predicting informative sensing actions.
+We introduce several components making our approach applicable for robotic tasks with high-dimensional state and large action spaces.
+By deploying the trained network during a mission, our method enables sample-efficient online replanning on platforms with limited computational resources.
+Simulations show that our approach performs on par with existing methods while reducing runtime by 8−10×.
+We validate its performance using real-world surface temperature data.

 The paper can be found [here](https://arxiv.org/pdf/2109.13570.pdf).
 If you found this work useful for your own research, feel free to cite it.
 ```commandline